maizzle/maizzle.com/content/docs/transformers/url-parameters.md

 ## Options

-You may configure the tags to process, as well as the options for the library.
+Configure the tags to process and other transformer options.

 ### tags